Click here to listen to a reading of this blog:

-It’s a question that’s been asked many times on my Facebook group:
+It’s a question that’s been asked many times:

 What happens if you stop taking your thyroid medication?

 However, it’s very important to be aware that failing to take your thyroid medication opens you up to many health risks.
-As adequate levels of thyroid hormone are needed for every function of the body, not having enough (what would happen if you stopped your thyroid medication), would open you up to:
+Having thyroid disease is serious and taking hormone replacement medication is a big deal.

 - Abnormal blood pressure